The Cat Vet

 What can a cat's grooming pattern and frequency tell us about a cat's general health?

-Older, overweight and arthritic cats or those with oral/dental pain will often struggle to groom themselves effectively - meaning they groom less often, avoid certain harder to reach areas and are prone to developing matted clumps of fur and dandruff.
-This basically due to the fact that when something is too difficult or painful, cats adopt behaviours that trigger less pain or if the pains bad enough, avoid them altogether.
+Older, overweight and arthritic cats or those with oral/dental pain will often struggle to groom themselves effectively - meaning they groom less often and avoid certain harder to reach areas (like the back, flanks and thighs and around their bottom), which means that they are prone to developing matted clumps of fur and dandruff.
+This is basically due to the fact that when something is too difficult or painful, cats "keep calm and carry on", adopting behaviours that trigger less pain or if the pains bad enough, avoid them altogether.

 What can the condition of a cat's hair actually tell us about their health status?

 Certain health conditions affect the rate that hair grows and is lost at.
 Hormonal changes (eg pregnancy, lactation) & illnesses (eg hyperthyroidism, certain cancers) can cause hair thinning and increased shedding and subsequent clumping and matting.
-It can also affect the quality and health of each strand of hair, as can nutritional deficiencies (eg more common with homemade or nutritionally incomplete or unbalanced diets) and skin/hair shaft infections (eg ringworm).
+It can also affect the quality and health of each strand of hair, as can nutritional deficiencies (more common with homemade or nutritionally incomplete or unbalanced diets) and skin/hair shaft infections with fungi (eg ringworm).

-What can the condition of a cat's hair tell us about a cat's stress levels?
+What can the condition of a cat's hair tell us about their stress levels?

 Cats living in environments that place them under longterm (chronic) stress can start to over-groom their coats and sometimes even traumatise the skin below, both of which loosen nearby hairs and increase shedding.
-If cats are regularly feeling threatened or scared (eg by other pets, people, objects, noises), or are living with loneliness, boredom or frustration, then stress hormones like cortisol are likely raised and these can trigger hair loss to increase.
-Sudden stresses (eg things like going to the vet or being picked up and held or hugged against their wishes at home) can causes a spike in stress hormones too so are common scenarios that can momentarily trigger the fur to fly!
-Worth bearing in mind next time someone offers your cat a one-way hug!
+If cats are regularly feeling threatened or scared (eg by other pets, people, objects, noises), or are living with feelings of loneliness, boredom or frustration, then stress hormones like cortisol are likely raised, and that can trigger hair loss to increase.
+Sudden stresses (eg things like going to the vet or being picked up and held, or hugged against their wishes at home) can causes a spike in stress hormones too, so are common scenarios that can momentarily trigger the fur to fly!
+Worth bearing in mind next time someone in a blank jumper offers your white cat a one-way hug! #KittyKarma

 Why is my cat constantly shedding fur?

-More cats today have part- or full-time indoor lifestyles which means they are exposed to more artificial light than they would naturally be if they were living in the wild.
+More cats today have part- or full-time indoor lifestyles which means they are exposed to more artificial light than they would naturally be in the wild.
 This disrupts the traditional, natural twice yearly shedding cycle of cat hair and means they often shed all year long too with perhaps heavier shedding in spring and autumn.

 Tangles, knots and mats